lepture/authlib/docs/client/oauth2.rst

     >>> claims = jwt.decode(resp['id_token'], keys, claims_cls=CodeIDToken)
     >>> claims.validate()

-Get deep inside with :class:`~authlib.jose.rfc7519.JWT` and :class:`~authlib.oidc.core.CodeIDToken`.
+Get deep inside with :class:`~authlib.jose.JsonWebToken` and :class:`~authlib.oidc.core.CodeIDToken`.
 Learn how to validate JWT claims at :ref:`jwt_guide`.

+.. _assertion_session:

 AssertionSession
 ----------------

-:class:`AssertionSession` is a Requests Session for Assertion Framework of OAuth 2.0 Authorization Grants.
+:class:`~requests_client.AssertionSession` is a Requests Session for Assertion Framework of OAuth 2.0 Authorization Grants.
 It is also know as service account.
 A configured ``AssertionSession`` with handle token authorization automatically, which means you can just use it.

 Take `Google Service Account`_ as an example, with the information in your service account JSON configure file::

     import json
-    from authlib.client import AssertionSession
+    from authlib.integrations.requests_client import AssertionSession

     with open('MyProject-1234.json') as f:
         conf = json.load(f)